Money in the Bank (2014): Aftermath

 Randy Orton received medical assistance after the event.
 He received 11 staples to close the gash in his head suffered during the main event of Money in the Bank.

 The following night on Raw, The Authority held a mock celebration for the new WWE World Heavyweight Champion John Cena and revealed he would be featured on the cover of the WWE 2K15 video game, but Cena made it clear that he would not allow The Authority to control him.
 Triple H then scheduled a fatal four-way match for the WWE World Heavyweight Championship at Battleground between Cena, Orton, Kane, and Reigns.
 In a tag team match between those four superstars later in the night, Seth Rollins attempted to cash in his briefcase against an assaulted Cena for his championship, but was stopped by Dean Ambrose, who earlier in the show declared that he would be there to stop Rollins from cashing in his briefcase successfully.

 Also on Raw, AJ Lee returned and defeated Paige for the Divas Championship.
 A rematch between the two for the title was later scheduled for Battleground.

 Bad News Barrett, who had been removed from the Money in the Bank ladder match due to injury, was also stripped of his Intercontinental Championship.
 A battle royal for the vacant championship, scheduled for Battleground, was won by The Miz.

-Brock Lesnar returned on July 21 and proceeded to defeat Cena at SummerSlam to capture the WWE World Heavyweight Championship.
+Brock Lesnar returned on July 21 and proceeded to defeat John Cena at SummerSlam to capture the WWE World Heavyweight Championship.
 At WrestleMania 31, on March 29, 2015, Seth Rollins successfully cashed in his Money in the Bank contract during Lesnar and Royal Rumble winner Roman Reigns' match, making it into a triple threat match, which Rollins won by pinning Reigns to win the WWE World Heavyweight Championship.
 However, Rollins vacated the title on November 4, 2015, after suffering multiple knee injuries at a live event in Dublin, Ireland, ending his reign at 220 days.